Update you browser

 You can

-• Can work at any level other than restricted professions
+• Work at any level other than restricted professions.

 • You can only do supplementary study, but not at a student sponsor on a course type permitted under the student route, examples can be evening classes, short courses etc.

-• You can switch into work routes if suitable employment is found
+• You can switch into work visa routes if suitable employment is found.

 You cannot

-• Study at an institution that has a Student Sponsor Route status on a course where the qualification and level of study meet the requirement for the Student Visa. ( a course that will require a CAS to be issued)
+• Study at an institution that has a Student Sponsor Route status on a course where the qualification and level of study meet the requirement for the Student Visa (e.g. a course that will require a CAS to be issued).

-• You will not be able to extend the two-to-three-year period of leave during which work can be undertaking at any skill level.
+• You will not be able to extend the two-to-three-year period of leave during which work can be undertaken at any skill level.

 Application process

 • ID Check App will allow you to upload your BRP and passport and have your CAS number ready.
-See video instructions on how to use this app are available.
+Video instructions on how to use this app are available.

-• If an app cannot be used for example you have lost your BRP card you will be able to access to the UK online form and a BRP appointment will be required.
+• If you lose your BRP card, you will need to complete the UK online form and book a BRP appointment to use the app.

-• The standard processing time is 8 weeks
+• The standard processing time is eight weeks.

-• You will be able to switch to skilled visa routes
+• You will be able to switch to skilled visa route.

 Required documents for application